 Luke 7:21-23 AT THAT VERY TIME Jesus cured many who had diseases, sicknesses and evil spirits, and gave sight to many who were blind.
 So he replied to the messengers, “GO BACK AND REPORT TO JOHN what you have seen and heard: The blind receive sight, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised, and the good news is preached to the poor.”

 Next, Jesus was gentle with John but extremely vague.
-When you doubt, do you feel Jesus is extremely vague with you?
+When you doubt, do you feel Jesus is exceptionally vague with you?
 We want a definite answer to our doubt, but Jesus sort of says, “Look around.
 See what I’ve done in the lives of those not doubting.”
 Then, Jesus leaves it to us to work it out.
 He’s not going to make us believe.

 Greater than John Luke